ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

   - If you need assistance with connecting the two files hares to your host, open a support ticket.

 2. Consider what type of data you have on your original {{site.data.keyword.filestorage_short}} volume and how best to copy it to your new file share
-  - If you have backups, static content, and things that aren't expected to change during the copy, you don't need to worry too much.
+  - If you have backups, static content, and things that aren't expected to change during the copy, there aren't any major concerns.
   - If you're running a database or a virtual machine on your {{site.data.keyword.filestorage_short}}, make sure that the data isn't altered during the copy to avoid data corruption.
-  - If you have any bandwidth concerns, do the migration during off peak times.
-  - If you need assistance with these considerations, open a support case.
+If you have any bandwidth concerns, do the migration during off peak times.
+If you need assistance with these considerations, open a support ticket.

 3. Copy your data across.
    - **Microsoft Windows**